A Thermodynamic Positivity Bound on Higher-Derivative 3-Form Couplings in de Sitter, and its Inflationary Consequences: 3-form Black Hole solution

 We begin with a review of the classical solution of a black hole supported by a 3-form gauge field, following the formalism and results presented in \cite{Barros:2020ghz}.
 Consider the following action:

-where $V(A^2)$ is the 3-form potential.
+where $V(A^2)$ is the 3-form potential and $g_{3}$ represents a 3-form coupling constant.
 The first term is the Einstein-Hilbert action, and the second term is the 4-form field strength tensor, expressed in terms of the 3-form gauge field $A_{\nu\sigma\rho}$ field as follows

 The variation of the action \eqref{s0} with respect to $g_{\mu\nu}$ provides the Einstein field equation,

 where the energy-momentum tensor of the 3-form gauge field $T_{\mu}^{\ \ \nu}$ is written as

 For a spherically symmetric and static spacetime, the metric is written as